Egdorf's Nushagak River Camp

 John Crocker's recap: “The river was awesome, and the people who made it happen for us were, too.
 I would recommend it to anyone who wanted to fish in remote Alaska to catch large numbers, big fish, and several different species.” –John Crocker

 You’ll fly to Dillingham, Alaska, on a Wednesday.
-One hotel night is required and not included in the package - recommendations are listed in our information packet.
-On Thursday morning, a company representative will meet you in Dillingham and then drive you in a van about 20 miles to Aleknagik Lake where Dave Egdorf’s floatplane is waiting.
+One hotel night is required and not included in the package - recommendations are listed in our confirmation packet.
+On Thursday morning, a lodge representative will meet you in Dillingham and then drive you about 20 miles in a van to Aleknagik Lake where Dave Egdorf’s floatplane is waiting.
 The owner Dave Egdorf, a pilot, will fly you to camp, a one-hour scenic flight.
 The floatplane flight is included in the package.
 There is a luggage weight limit of 50-pounds.

 Thursday to Thursday